pouchdb-community/socket-pouch/README.md

 Unfortuantely, not at the moment.

-#### How does it work?
+#### How is it implemented?

 This is a custom PouchDB adapter.
-Currently the only known PouchDB adapters were the IndexedDB, WebSQL, LevelDB, and HTTP (Couch) adapters, as well as a quasi-adapter written for [pouchdb-replication-stream](https://github.com/nolanlawson/pouchdb-replication-stream).
-But I'm trying to make it easier to write arbitrary adapters, and SocketPouch is part of that effort.
+Other examples of PouchDB adapters include the built-in IndexedDB, WebSQL, LevelDB, and HTTP (Couch) adapters, as well as a partial adapter written for [pouchdb-replication-stream](https://github.com/nolanlawson/pouchdb-replication-stream) and [worker-pouch](https://github.com/nolanlawson/worker-pouch), which is a fork of this repo.

-So who knows - maybe WebRTC or BLE or p2p Wifi could be up next.

 Building
 ----